sparakala21/GradeGrinder-Equivalency-Bug-Analysis/README.md

 The goal of Exercise 11.21 from the *Language, Proof and Logic* (LPL) textbook is to translate English sentences into First-Order Logic (FOL) using a fixed vocabulary.
 Sentence 9 presents a particularly challenging case:
 ![image](table.PNG)
+Above are the Predicates and variables allowed for the exercise.
 > “Max fed all of his pets before Claire fed any of her pets.”
 > (Assume that “Max’s pets” are those he owned at 2:00, and the same for Claire.)